D. B. Cooper: Hijacking

-During the flight from Portland to Seattle, Cooper demanded flight attendant Mucklow remain by his side at all times.
-Mucklow said Cooper appeared familiar with the local terrain; while looking out the window, Cooper remarked, "Looks like Tacoma down there", as the aircraft flew above it.
-Cooper also correctly noted McChord Air Force Base was only a 20-minute drive from Sea-Tac Airport.
-Mucklow later described the hijacker's demeanor: "[Cooper] was not nervous.
+During the flight from Portland to Seattle, Cooper demanded Mucklow remain by his side at all times.
+She later said Cooper appeared familiar with the local terrain; while looking out the window, he remarked, "Looks like Tacoma down there", as the aircraft flew above it.
+When told the parachutes were coming from McChord Air Force Base, Cooper correctly noted McChord was only a twenty-minute drive from Sea-Tac.
+She later described the hijacker's demeanor: "[Cooper] was not nervous.
 He seemed rather nice and he was not cruel or nasty."

-While the plane circled Seattle, Mucklow chatted with Cooper and asked why he picked Northwest Airlines to hijack.
-Cooper replied, "It's not because I have a grudge against your airlines, it's just because I have a grudge."
-Cooper then asked where Mucklow was from, and Mucklow said she was originally from Pennsylvania, but was living in Minneapolis at the time.
-Minnesota was very nice country, Cooper responded.
-Mucklow then asked Cooper where he was from, but he became upset and refused to answer.
-Cooper then asked Mucklow if she smoked and offered her a cigarette.
-Mucklow said she had quit, but accepted the cigarette from Cooper.
+While the airplane circled Seattle, Mucklow chatted with Cooper and asked why he chose Northwest Airlines to hijack.
+He laughed and replied, "It's not because I have a grudge against your airlines, it's just because I have a grudge," then explained the flight simply suited his needs.
+He asked where she was from; she answered she was originally from Pennsylvania, but was living in Minneapolis at the time.
+Cooper responded that Minnesota was "very nice country."
+She asked where he was from, but he became upset and refused to answer.
+He asked if she smoked and offered her a cigarette.
+She replied she had quit, but accepted the cigarette.

-FBI records note Cooper briefly spoke to an unidentified passenger while the plane maintained its holding pattern over Seattle.
-In his interview with FBI agents, passenger George Labissoniere said he visited the restroom directly behind Cooper on several occasions.
-After one restroom visit, Labissoniere said the path to his seat was blocked by a passenger wearing a cowboy hat, questioning Mucklow about the alleged mechanical issue with the aircraft.
+FBI records note Cooper spoke briefly to an unidentified passenger while the airplane maintained its holding pattern over Seattle.
+In his interview with FBI agents, passenger George Labissoniere stated he visited the restroom directly behind Cooper on several occasions.
+After one visit, Labissoniere said the path to his seat was blocked by a passenger wearing a cowboy hat, questioning Mucklow about the supposed mechanical problem delaying them.
 Labissoniere said Cooper was initially amused by the interaction, then became irritated and told the man to return to his seat, but "the cowboy" ignored Cooper and continued to question Mucklow.
 Labissoniere claimed he eventually persuaded "the cowboy" to return to his seat.

 Mucklow's version of the interaction differed from Labissoniere's.
-Mucklow said a passenger approached her, and asked for a sports magazine to read because he was bored.
-Mucklow and the passenger moved to an area directly behind Cooper, where the passenger and she looked for magazines.
+She said a passenger approached her and asked for a sports magazine to read because he was bored.
+She and the passenger moved to an area directly behind Cooper, where they both looked for magazines.
 The passenger took a copy of The New Yorker and returned to his seat.
-When Mucklow returned to sit with Cooper, he said, "If that is a sky marshal, I don't want any more of that."
+When Mucklow returned to sit with Cooper, he said, "If that is a sky marshal, I don't want any more of that", but she reassured him there were no sky marshals on the flight.
 Despite his brief interaction with Cooper, "the cowboy" was not interviewed by the FBI and was never identified.

-FBI agents used several banks in the Seattle area to assemble the ransom.
+The $200,000 ransom was received from Seattle First National Bank in a bag weighing approximately 19 lb.
 The money—10,000 unmarked $20 bills, most of which had serial numbers beginning with "L" (indicating issuance by the Federal Reserve Bank of San Francisco)—was photographed on microfilm by the FBI.
-Cooper rejected the military-issue parachutes offered by McChord AFB personnel, and demanded four civilian parachutes with manually operated ripcords.
 Seattle police obtained the two front (reserve) parachutes from a local skydiving school and the two back (main) parachutes from a local stunt pilot.